entitysport/slate/source/index.html.md

                     "injurytime": 0,
                     "time": 32,
                     "sentence": "Rob Holding is writhing in pain and play has been suspended for a few moments."
                 },
                 {
-                    "id": 18,
-                    "injurytime": 0,
-                    "time": 33,
-                    "sentence": "Andre Marriner has blown to resume play in Manchester."
-                },
-                {
-                    "id": 19,
-                    "injurytime": 0,
-                    "time": 34,
-                    "sentence": "Rob Holding for Arsenal is back on the field again."
-                },
-                {
-                    "id": 20,
-                    "injurytime": 0,
-                    "time": 35,
-                    "sentence": "Important block from the Man Utd defence as Aaron Ramsey fires in a strike for Arsenal."
-                },
-                {
-                    "id": 21,
-                    "injurytime": 0,
-                    "time": 35,
-                    "sentence": "Corner awarded to Arsenal."
-                },
-                {
-                    "id": 22,
-                    "injurytime": 0,
-                    "time": 36,
-                    "sentence": "Rob Holding (Arsenal) does not seem to be able to continue.
-He is replaced by Stephan Lichtsteiner."
-                },
-                {
-                    "id": 23,
-                    "injurytime": 0,
-                    "time": 37,
-                    "sentence": "At Old Trafford, Shkodran Mustafi has been yellow-carded for the away team."
-                },
-                {
-                    "id": 24,
-                    "injurytime": 0,
-                    "time": 38,
-                    "sentence": "Man Utd's Marcos Rojo gets in a shot but it is blocked by a Arsenal defender."
-                },
-                {
-                    "id": 25,
-                    "injurytime": 0,
-                    "time": 38,
-                    "sentence": "Marcos Rojo (Man Utd) has received a yellow card from Andre Marriner."
-                },
-                {
                     "id": 26,